 Everything from travel expenses to sales orders and invoices can now be digitized by a fast-growing number of providers.

 We know we’re living through the early days of the fourth industrial revolution because all around us are signs of disruption.
 New technologies are taking out entire industries.
 New sectors are appearing almost overnight.
 And roles that haven’t changed in decades are having to be reimagined.

 Despite the advances we’ve seen in a short space of time, we are far from the end of this digitisation metamorphosis.
-According to a recent McKinsey survey, most companies have digitised less than 25% of their finance-department operations and the adoption of technology is still low overall.
-Only 14% are using a robotic-process-automation (RPA) or artificial-intelligence (AI) provider, for example.
+According to a recent McKinsey survey, most companies have digitized less than 25% of their finance-department operations and the adoption of technology is still low overall.
+Only 14% are using a robotic-process-automation (RPA) or artificial intelligence (AI) provider, for example.
 Within five years, however, finance departments could look very different.

 70% of companies that have digitised more than 25% of their work have seen notable gains from the effort